 What is a Grievance?

 Grievances are concerns, problems or complaints that employees raise with their employers during employment.
 You must be an employee to raise a grievance.
 Your grievance can be about any problem that you have including terms and conditions of employment, health and safety, work relations, new working practices, organisational changes, and equal opportunities.
+Your grievance can be about anything that bothers you at work.

 - After your employment has ended you can use your employer’s appeal procedure and ACAS early conciliation.
 You only have the right to use a grievance procedure after your employment has ended if your employment contract allows it.